Henry Hyde, 2nd Earl of Clarendon: In Ireland

 Richard Talbot, 1st Earl of Tyrconnell, had been summoned to London from the command of the military forces in Ireland about the date when Clarendon set out for Dublin (December 1685).
 On 9 January 1686 the new Lord-Lieutenant arrived in Dublin.
 He found his authority overshadowed by that of the absent commander-in-chief.
 Shortly Clarendon was told by Robert Spencer, 2nd Earl of Sunderland of the king's intention to introduce Roman Catholics into the Irish judicial and administrative system, as well as into the Irish Army.
 Clarendon warned bishops and preachers against offending Catholic feeling, and admitted Catholics as councillors and as officers of the army; and he urged their admission into town corporations.
 He made half-hearted protests to the king.
-In June 1686 Tyrconnel returned with full powers as commander-in-chief; Clarendon clung to his office.
+In June 1686 Tyrconnell returned with full powers as commander-in-chief; Clarendon clung to his office.

 Tyrconnell transformed the army; and in August 1686 he visited England to obtain the king's permission for legislation to replace the Act of Settlement 1662.
 Clarendon sent many protests to both king and queen during his rival's absence; but as his brother Lawrence (now Earl of Rochester) saw his influence dwindle, he came to the conclusion that no hope of retaining his post in Ireland remained except through the queen.
 About three weeks after the dismissal of Rochester (8 January 1687), he received his letter of recall from Sunderland.
 Tyrconnell, who took Clarendon's place had a final interview with him on 8 February.
 On 21 February Clarendon landed at Neston in Cheshire, carrying with him the account books of the stores.